nicehash/excavator/README.md

 WARNING!
 Excavator supports overclocking.
 Use overclocking at your own risk.
 OVERCLOCKING MAY PERMANENTLY DAMAGE YOUR COMPUTER HARDWARE!

+From version 1.5.0a further excavator supports only NiceHash stratums.

 # Changelog

+v1.5.0a
+- bug fixes & improvements
+- changed stratum protocol to NiceHash Miner Protocol
+- API version bumped to 0.1.0
+- added algorithm CryptoNightV7 (XMR)
+- speed improvements for CryptoNight
+- added support for Tesla P100

 v1.4.4a
 - speed improvements for NeoScrypt